-Listed on the National Register of Historic Places, Park City’s charming Main Street is the thriving centre of town.
-The street is home to over 200 unique businesses including 50 restaurants, a town lift, and art galleries and it is the nightlife centre.
+Listed on the National Register of Historic Places, Park City’s charming Main Street is the thriving center of town.
+The street is home to over 200 unique businesses including 50 restaurants, a town lift, and art galleries and it is the nightlife center.

 The street was destroyed in the fire of 1898 but completely rebuilt.
 Today the city has done a great job supporting unique, local businesses on the street.
 There is some great shopping and lots to look at and experience on Park City’s main street.

 As an Australian, I was delighted to discover that there are quite a few Aussies in Park City – and that they own two of the best places in town for brunch and coffee.
 Harvest is a short stroll from Main street.
 They serve all-day breakfast items plus a range of tasty Asian-influenced dishes like chicken laksa noodle soup, Vietnamese banh mi salad or sandwich and more.